 Developmental courses may be waived by meeting one of the following requirements:

-Students wishing to audit a course must satisfy all requisite requirements for the course just as do students taking a course for credit.
+Students who audit a course must satisfy all requisite requirements for the course just as do students taking the course for credit.
 These requirements include complying with class attendance expectations, assignments, and participating in class activities.
 Students who audit a course are not required to take examinations unless specified by the academic department.